DigiBP/Team-Ricola/README.md

 ### Make Scenario 1: Invoice Generation
 This workflow automates the process of capturing data from the chatbot via a webhook and directly inputting that data into a Google Sheets document, from which an invoice can be generated.
 - Webhook Trigger: This is the starting point of the workflow.
 We have set up a custom webhook that waits for a POST request that is sent from the chatbot.
 When the webhook receives the JSON data, it triggers the automation.
-- Google Sheets Action: The processed data is then sent to the Google Sheets document "PharmacAI Accounting" (https://docs.google.com/spreadsheets/d/1m85WdAdZekZGYzg_zqUK3-oxw_vHrMGVca3PIfGTiGI/edit#gid=0).
+- Google Sheets Action: The processed data is then sent to the Google Sheets document [PharmacAI Accounting](https://docs.google.com/spreadsheets/d/1m85WdAdZekZGYzg_zqUK3-oxw_vHrMGVca3PIfGTiGI/edit#gid=0).
 The workflow takes the data from the webhook and adds a new row to the Google Sheets document with the data mapped to the appropriate columns.
-- Google Apps Script Execution: After the data is entered into Google Sheets, a Google Apps Script (https://script.google.com/u/0/home/projects/1oZgKnxqsioHXGj6jILQQhcJkjZK_xmdxESsNL-3TSOj9LsOHmKzSZcob/edit) is triggered via "On Changed" trigger action. .
-The script processes the data in the new Google Sheets row and fills out our Google Docs invoice template "PharmacAI Invoice" (https://docs.google.com/document/d/1RQujRKo-LbhSIdR-f65h1rv7RCbUMfGgSWIspmm3TJ0/edit).
+- Google Apps Script Execution: After the data is entered into Google Sheets, a [Google Apps Script](https://script.google.com/u/0/home/projects/1oZgKnxqsioHXGj6jILQQhcJkjZK_xmdxESsNL-3TSOj9LsOHmKzSZcob/edit) is triggered via "On Changed" trigger action. .
+The script processes the data in the new Google Sheets row and fills out our Google Docs invoice template [PharmacAI Invoice](https://docs.google.com/document/d/1RQujRKo-LbhSIdR-f65h1rv7RCbUMfGgSWIspmm3TJ0/edit).
 - Invoice Generation: The Google Docs invoice templates placeholers are populated with the data to produce a finished invoice.

 ## Make Scenario 2: Book an Appointment